whisper-project/in-my-voice.client.swift/docs/support.md

 ### Does Whisper store the text of my conversations?

-Nope!
-The contents of conversations held through Whisper are not stored *anywhere*, even on your local device.
+Not unless you have turned on transcription in your [Settings](instructions.md#settings).
+The contents of conversations held through Whisper are not stored anywhere, even on your local device.
 See our [Privacy statement](index.md/#privacy) for more information.

 ### Can I copy and paste text from my conversations?